Posterous is Dead. What Now?

-The truth is, if you want to be taken seriously as a blogger (and don’t have some sort of prior claim to fame), you need to get out there and build your own site.
-It’s not as hard as you might think, if you have a decent guide to follow.
+The truth is, if you want to be taken seriously as a blogger (and don’t have some sort of prior claim to fame), you need to get out there and build your own blog.
+It’s not as hard as you might think if you have a decent guide to follow.

 First Site Guide was created to help people start their own sites, and we’ve put together a great guide.
 More than that, we have a growing list of platform reviews, if you’re not ready to start your own site.
-We also have resources in our blog to help you decide what niche you want to focus on, which monetizing strategies, and which plugins, will work best for you.
+We also have resources on our blog to help you decide what niche you want to focus on, which monetizing strategies will work best for you.

 In other words, we’ve got you covered!